minetest-mods/nether/README.md

-Nether Mod for Minetest, with Portals API.
+# Nether Mod for Minetest, with Portals API.

+Enables Nether portals to be built, opening a gateway between the surface realm and one of lava and netherrack, with rumors of a passageway to a great magma ocean.

+To view the options provided by this mod, see settingtypes.txt or go to "Settings"->"All Settings"->"Mods"->"nether" in the game.

+A Nether portal is built as a rectangular vertical frame of obsidian, 4 blocks wide and 5 blocks high.
+Once constructed, a Mese crystal fragment can be right-click/used on the frame to activate it.

+## Modders and game designers

 See portal_api.txt for how to create custom portals to your own realms.

-See settingtypes.txt or go to "Settings"->"All Settings"->"Mods"->"nether"
-in the game to view the options provided by this mod.
+This mod provides Nether basalts (natural, hewn, and chiseled) as nodes which require a player to journey to the magma ocean to obtain, so these can be used for gating progression through a game.
+For example, a portal to another realm might need to be constructed from basalt, thus requiring a journey through the nether first, or basalt might be a crafting ingredient required to reach a particular branch of the tech-tree.

 ## License of source code: